 The frenulum is that V-shaped ridge of skin on the underside of the dick, right where the head meets the shaft.
 If you're uncut, it sits just under the foreskin.
 It's hands-down the most sensitive spot on most guys — packed with a ridiculous amount of nerve endings.

 Hitting it with focused, firm tongue pressure usually gets a massive response.
 Worth finding it and seeing how he reacts — for some guys it's the instant ignition switch, for others it's almost too sensitive.
-The responses vary a lot, so pay attention.
+Pay attention to the response.

 The Jaw-Relaxing Hack